 To answer this question, let us use counter-factual reasoning.
 We will suppose that during the three major oil shocks, oil prices rose exactly as they did.
-The only factual change will be to suppose that the United States was energy independent in the sense that it imported no oil from any foreign country.
+The only factual change will be to suppose that the United States was energy independent in the sense that it did not import any oil from abroad.
 Under these altered circumstances, would the U.S. economy have been immune from the rise in world oil prices?

 The answer is quite simply no. To see why, consider what would happen when oil prices outside the U.S. rose.
 With world oil prices rising above the U.S. price, U.S. producers would have an incentive to sell their oil in foreign markets.
 As U.S. supplies were diverted from domestic to foreign markets, a situation would be created in the United States in which demand exceeded supply.
 This "excess demand" would then cause the U.S. price of oil to rise to restore balance or equilibrium between U.S. demand and supply.
-The end result of the oil supply shock, whose origin may have been the behavior of OPEC, would be a higher domestic price of oil just as it would if the U.S. had been an oil importer.
-The major difference would be that in the counter factual case in which the United States was assumed to be self-sufficient in oil, it would now be an oil exporter.
+The end result of the oil supply shock, even if it was caused by the behavior of OPEC, would be a higher domestic price of oil just as if the U.S. had been an oil importer.
+The major difference would be that in the counter factual case in which the United States was assumed to be self-sufficient in oil, it would now be an oil exporter.5 reduced aggregate demand in the short run, thereby aggravating the decline in output caused by the supply shock.
+Second, overreaction may have led to individuals and businesses using resources in inefficient activities such as hoarding and queuing, which could reduce their productivity, and thus aggregate output.

-The only way to isolate the U.S. economy from supply disruptions abroad under the counter factual situation posited above would be to forbid the exportation of oil (i.e., its
+The only way to isolate the U.S. economy from supply disruptions abroad under the counter factual situation posited above would be to forbid the exportation of oil (i.e., its diversion from domestic to foreign markets) and to prohibit domestic oil companies from raising prices.6 But we do not live in the counter factual world.
+Since net oil imports have